asmodeus812/nvim-fuzzymatch/README.md

 any type, regardless of the source, user defined stream or executable command, and to do so in a way that is non-blocking and does not interfere with the user experience and usability of the editor.
 Another goal of this plugin is to minimize spawning external processes and leverage only built-in solutions to filter and match list items (With the exception of course when the executable is a provider of content).

+`One of the key features of this plugin is the fact that it is not rendering the entire list of items ever, rather it is only rendering the items that are visible around the current cursor position, this is important as it allows the picker to handle very large lists of items without overwhelming the UI rendering process, and it also allows the picker to be more responsive and snappy.
+The same is true for the application of the line decoration, the decoration is only applied to the visible items in the list, and not to the entire list of items.
+This means that no more than height number of items are ever decorated and rendered at any given time.
+The height is the height of the picker list window, usually around 10-20 lines, depending on the user configuration.
+Meaning that multi-million item lists can be handled with ease, as the picker will only ever render and decorate a small subset of the items at any given time.`

 ## Installation